AFRICA

 1) Is a merger control regulation in force?

 Yes.
-Merger control regulation was introduced by the Serbian Competition Act from 2005.
+Merger control regulation is currently governed by the Serbian Competition Act from 2009 (last amended in 2013).

 2) Which authorities enforce the merger control regulation?